schoeberl/hw-design-ipad/README.md

 # Hardware Design on an iPad

-This repository is an experiment to do hardware design with cloud based services and having only a tablet, an iPad, as front end.
-Only at the very last stage we might need a labtop with an FPGA board attached.
+This repository is an experiment to do hardware design with cloud based services and having only a tablet, an iPad, as frontend.
+Only at the very last stage we might need a laptop with an FPGA board attached.

 Let's see where this journey leads us and what we can learn from it.